chetanbg1/cbg-aws/README.md

 --
 On demand Instance -
- what it is - renting a computer on go how it works -quickly get a virtual server whenever we need it. just pay for hours nad seconds you use.
+ what it is - renting a computer on go how it works -quickly get a virtual server whenever we need it. just pay for hours and seconds you use.
 Reserved Instance -
  what it is - getting a subsription for a specific type of computer how it works - we commit to use certain type of computer for 1 or 3 years,  we pay upfront in return we get big discount